-- 1. ENTRIES CLOSE 5pm July 27th - 2.
-Entry fees are \$6 per animal per lot. - 3.
-Animals are accepted for entry from Tuesday before Fair by 6pm. - 4.
-All sheep will be inspected by the Fair veterinarian before being accepted for exhibit.
+1. ENTRIES CLOSE 5pm July 27th 2.
+Entry fees are \$6 per animal per lot.
+3. Animals are accepted for entry from Tuesday before Fair by 6pm.
+4. All sheep will be inspected by the Fair veterinarian before being accepted for exhibit.
 All livestock must comply with the requirement for health certificates inoculations, tests and general health.
 Any animal with any sign of abscess, swelling or inflammation or any other health concern will be dismissed from the Fair and must be taken home.
-Any animal developing such a condition during Fair must be removed immediately following the Fair veterinarian's rec- - 5.
-Health Rules: a.
-All sheep must be accompanied by the owner's name & the name & recorded number of the sire & dam of the animal entered. - b.
-All sheep must have a Scrapie tag or an ID tag through a breed association that provides the same type of identification as the Scrapie Eradication Program. - c.
-All sheep coming from an area within 20 miles of a Bluetongue outbreak must have been vaccinated not less than 30 days, nor more than 18 months, prior to entry onto the Fairgrounds. - 6.
-All yearling sheep must be closely shorn within the year they are exhibited. - 7.
-All sheep exhibited in classes 1-7 must be recorded, or descended directly from a re-corded sire & dam.
+Any animal developing such a condition during Fair must be removed immediately following the Fair veterinarian's recommendation.
+5. Health Rules: a.
+All sheep must be accompanied by the owner's name & the name & recorded number of the sire & dam of the animal entered. b.
+All sheep must have a Scrapie tag or an ID tag through a breed association that provides the same type of identification as the Scrapie Eradication Program. c.
+All sheep coming from an area within 20 miles of a Bluetongue outbreak must have been vaccinated not less than 30 days, nor more than 18 months, prior to entry onto the Fairgrounds.
+6. All yearling sheep must be closely shorn within the year they are exhibited.
+7. All sheep exhibited in classes 1-7 must be recorded, or descended directly from a recorded sire and dam.
 Failure to provide proper evidence of registry will disqualify an animal.

-- 8. Exhibitors will be required to give the date of the last shearing of all sheep exhibited.
-An affidavit must be supplied upon request of the superintendent. - 9.
-Flocks consist of one male, one year or under; two females, one year old and two females under one year. - 10.
-Breeder young flocks consist of one ram lamb and two ewe lambs. - 11.
-Pens are two sheep, one year or under. - 12.
-Get of Sire is three animals, one year or under, either sex; by the same sire. - 13.
-Best Pair is two animals, one year or under, either sex; bred by one exhibitor. - 14.
-All sheep shown in groups, with the exception of flock, must be bred and owned by the exhibitor and must be entered in individual classes as well as group classes. - 15.
-Exhibitors may enter as many sheep as they wish in individual classes, but nobody will be awarded more than 2 (two) premiums or ribbons in any one lot (Lots 1-9) - 16.
-Exhibitors are limited to one entry in group classes (Lots 10-15) - 17.
+8. Exhibitors will be required to give the date of the last shearing of all sheep exhibited.
+An affidavit must be supplied upon request of the superintendent.
+9. Flocks consist of one male, one year or under; two females, one year old and two females under one year.
+10. Breeder young flocks consist of one ram lamb and two ewe lambs.
+11. Pens are two sheep, one year or under.
+12. Get of Sire is three animals, one year or under, either sex; by the same sire.
+13. Best Pair is two animals, one year or under, either sex; bred by one exhibitor.
+14. All sheep shown in groups, with the exception of flock, must be bred and owned by the exhibitor and must be entered in individual classes as well as group classes.
+15. Exhibitors may enter as many sheep as they wish in individual classes, but nobody will be awarded more than 2 (two) premiums or ribbons in any one lot (Lots 1-9) 16.
+Exhibitors are limited to one entry in group classes (Lots 10-15) 17.
 Even if there is only one exhibitor in any breed, champion ribbons may be awarded at the discretion of the judge.
+19. Premium money is distributed on Sat., 10am-Noon under the grandstands.
+No money will be given out at other times.
+Classes: